‘Everybody’s drowning right now’: B.C. fruit industry struggling - Revelstoke Review

 “Everybody’s drowning right now.”

-According to the province, “if an employer chooses to pay a piece rate, farm workers must be paid at least the minimum piece rate for each crop as set out in the regulation.”
-As of Jan.
-1, 2019, the rate is $21.06 a bin for apples, $22.38 a 1/2 bin for peaches and $0.277 a pound for cherries.

-“We have almost 4,500 to 5,000 youth that come in from Quebec and Ontario to help harvest apples and cherries (on the piece rate).
-And the piece rate is very important to the industry.
-If that goes away, the youth that come out and make much, much more on the piece rate system will decide to pursue other employment,” said Dhaliwal.
-“So here is a group that’s willing to work in the agricultural environment that may not be available.”
+Dhaliwal made his metaphor following the BCFGA annual general meeting in Penticton on Feb.
+12 and 13.

+He said the increasing minimum wage and possible changes to piece rates are negatively impacting local orchards.
+Meantime, local farmers are not seeing an increase in returns.

-Dhaliwal said while foreign workers are paid minimum wage, which will be $13.85 per hour as of June 1, 2019, employers must also cover airfare and housing for these workers as well.
+Minimum wage in B.C. will be be $13.85 per hour as of June 1, 2019, and for foreign workers the employers must also cover the cost of airfare and housing.

-“The wages have increased, but we need to see a fair deduction for some of the other inputs we’re putting in,” said Dhaliwal.
-“When you take in the cost of housing, with electrical and everything, and airfare, that’s way more than minimum wage.”
+“The wages have increased, but we need to see a fair deduction for some of the other inputs,” said Dhaliwal.
+“When you take in the cost of housing, with electrical and everything, and airfare, that’s way more than minimum wage.

+“Last year, we had integrity audits happening, so that put a stop on a lot of the workers come from Mexico or the Caribbean countries,” he added.

+For workers coming from other parts of Canada — Dhaliwal said 4,500 to 5,000 youth come from Quebec and Ontario to help harvest apples and cherries —employers may also choose to pay a regulated piece rate.

-“Whether you go with organic or conventional (farming)l, the cost of the inputs in the last five years has doubled.
-But our return isn’t going up.”
+“Whether you go with organic or conventional (farming), the cost of the inputs in the last five years has doubled, but our return isn’t going up,” he added.

 “I do the work myself for nothing.
 Not until the food pays, I can’t do anything,” said Espet-Post.
 “I could use help, but I can’t afford to pay anybody.”